wavefrontHQ/docs/pages/doc/integrations.md

 **Note** Even if we don't have an integration for you data source, you can send your data directly to the [Wavefront proxy](proxies.html) in one of the [supported data formats](proxies.html#supported-data-formats).

-## In-Product and Custom Integrations
+## Built-In and Custom Integrations
 Wavefront lets you set up many integrations directly from the product.
 For other integrations, we give step-by-step instructions -- or you can send your data to Wavefront in other ways, for example, using the Telegraf output plugin for Wavefront.

-- **In-product integrations** provide assisted installation and configuration.
+- **Built-in integrations** provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
 Access the integration by selecting **Integrations** from the menu bar and click the **Setup** tab.

   For some data sources, for example Amazon AWS, we offer an integration for the initial connection and give customization information in this documentation.

 - **Custom** integrations provide installation and configuration instructions in this documentation.

-To customize an in-product integration or set up a custom integration, click one of the links below, or pick the integration from the Table of Contents on the left.
+To customize an built-in integration or set up a custom integration, click one of the links below, or pick the integration from the Table of Contents on the left.

 <table width="100%">
 <colgroup>